Raya Meddine

-Raya Meddine is a Lebanese American actress.
+Rana Alamuddin (رنا علم الدين), known professionally as Raya Meddine, is a Lebanese-American actress.
 She is known for her role as Sabrina Costelana Newman on The Young and the Restless.
-Meddine is sometimes credited as Rana Alamuddin.

 Personal life

-Born in New York City, Meddine has lived in several countries and speaks five languages.
-She and her husband, director/writer Elie Karam currently divide their time between their homes in Los Angeles and Paris.
-She is a Lebanese American.
-Raya and her husband are the parents of two children.
+Born in New York City, Meddine is a Lebanese Druze who has lived in several countries due to her father's work in diplomatic missions.
+Her father was originally from Mimess, and her mother from Kfeir, both in Hasbaya District.

 Career

-Raya Meddine has worked in Paris, Beirut and Los Angeles.
+Meddine studied Media at the Lebanese American University.
+She initially worked at Orbit TV as a host and reporter.
+She has later worked in Paris, Beirut and Los Angeles.
 In February 2008, Meddine joined the cast of the American soap opera The Young and the Restless in the contract role of Sabrina Costelana Newman.
 A shift in story line killed off the character, and Meddine left the role of Sabrina in August 2008.
-In June 2009, due to the popularity of the Sabrina character, Meddine inked a deal with The Young & the Restless to appear on a recurring basis as Sabrina's "ghost".
+In June 2009, due to the popularity of the Sabrina character, Meddine signed a deal with The Young & the Restless to appear on a recurring basis as Sabrina's "ghost".

-Some of her other acting roles include Isabelle in the Lebanese box office hit Bosta (2006), and as Wanda in the short award winning film Recycling Flo (2004).
+Some of her other acting roles include Isabelle in the Lebanese box office hit Bosta (2006), and as Wanda in the short award-winning film Recycling Flo (2004).
 She also made a guest appearance as Kayla on the NBC TV series, She Spies alongside Natasha Henstridge in 2003.
-In 2009, Meddine guest starred on the hit CBS series, CSI: Miami, and will appear in the upcoming film, When Worlds Collide, produced by Steven Spielberg.
-When Worlds Collide is in pre-production and is scheduled for release in 2010/2011.
-Ms. Meddine recently appeared in a featured role in the hit summer movie "Sex and the City 2" opposite Sarah Jessica Parker.
+In 2009, Meddine guest starred on the hit CBS series, CSI: Miami, then appeared in a featured role in the hit summer movie "Sex and the City 2" opposite Sarah Jessica Parker in 2010.

-In January 2012, Raya appeared on the pilot episode of the FOX television series, Touch, starring Kiefer Sutherland.
+In January 2012, Meddine appeared on the pilot episode of the FOX television series, Touch, starring Kiefer Sutherland.
+In 2018, she started to host a program titled "Bayneh W Baynek", with Nadine Labaki as the first guest, in which she discussed women issues.